 "You need to learn what being an owner of a business is all about.
 I'm gonna teach you somethin'" My stomach did a little roll.
 "Now run over there and get her and bring her over here."

-I went to Rockit's and asked Kelly to come over to the Leslie's office.
+I went to Rockit's and asked Kelly to come over to the Villa's office.
 I played dumb when she asked me what was going on.
 I knew Frank didn't like her, but I didn't think he'd make up something like this.
 He apparently had a witness, although I, myself, couldn't recall any J. Arthur's employee coming over while Kelly was working.
 I could've been wrong, I spent a lot of time cooking in the back and didn't scrutinize every customer.
 I also knew there was a half a dozen ways to fish from the till and not get caught.
 Hell, I'd done it enough myself.

 When we came in, Frank made a big show of giving us both a beer and sitting us down in our seats.
 He had arranged the chairs so he and I were facing Kelly.
 Frank acted like more of a big-shot than normal, it was kind of embarrassing.
 Then he let her have it.